 the categories of third parties with whom we share personal data

-The Site is not directed to individuals under the age of eighteen (18) years, and we do not knowingly collect personal data from individuals under the age of (18) years.
+The Site, doing business with NuStar (whether as a customer or vendor), or accessing our facilities is not directed to individuals under the age of eighteen (18) years, and we do not knowingly collect personal data from individuals under the age of (18) years.
 According to our terms, children are not permitted to use our Site.

 Where you have provided your consent to the collection, use, and transfer of your personal data, you may have the legal right to withdraw your consent under certain circumstances.
 To withdraw your consent, if applicable, contact us using the details below.
 Please note that if you withdraw your consent, we may not be able to provide you with particular services.
 We will explain the impact to you at the time to help you with your decision.